 The Time-Based Media Art Initiative at the Smithsonian American Art Museum reflects a commitment to develop the museum’s time-based media collections, research resources, and programs.
-Recent additions to the permanent collection have included works by Cory Arcangel, Vito Acconci, John Baldessari, Chris Burden, Jim Campbell, Peter Campus, Kota Ezawa, Chitra Ganesh, Arthur Jafa, Christine Sun Kim, Simone Leigh, Bruce Nauman, Dennis Oppenheim, and Bill Viola, among others.
+Recent additions to the permanent collection have included works by Vito Acconci, Cory Arcangel, John Baldessari, Chris Burden, Jim Campbell, Peter Campus, Kota Ezawa, Chitra Ganesh, Arthur Jafa, Christine Sun Kim, Simone Leigh, Bruce Nauman, Dennis Oppenheim, Cauleen Smith, and Bill Viola, among others.

 In 2009, the museum acquired the complete estate archive of visionary artist Nam June Paik.
 The Nam June Paik Archive, consisting of research material, documentation, correspondence, sculptural robots, and video and television technology from the artist's estate, is a core part of the initiative.
 The first exhibition to draw on the resources of the Nam June Paik Archive was Nam June Paik: Global Visionary in 2012.